Decoration Graphic

 Degree Requirements

-Core Requirements (21 semester hours) and Capstone Experience (3 semester hours)
+Core Requirements (27 semester hours)

 Courses Offered

-DSCI5300 Introduction to Data Science - 3 s.h.
+DSCI5300 Foundations of Data Science and Computer Algorithms - 3 s.h.

 An introduction to the methods of data science through a combination of computational exploration, visualization, and theory.
 Students will learn scientific computing basics, topics in numerical linear algebra, mathematical probability, statistics, and social and political issues raised by data science.
 Prerequisites: Prior courses in statistics, calculus and basic programming.